glenzli/paper-vueify/README.md

   <p-canvas></p-canvas>
 </template>
 ```
-Creating shape in **paper-vue** is really simple, the following code create a round reactive red rectangle, any change to the data object will be reflected on the canvas drawing:
+Creating shape in **paper-vueify** is really simple, the following code create a round reactive red rectangle, any change to the data object will be reflected on the canvas drawing:
 ```html
 <template>
   <p-item :element="rect"></p-item>